OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 <img src="https://github.com/OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/blob/main/Visuals/Interest%20in%20Workout%20by%20Country.png" alt="Interest in Workout by Country">
 </p>

 4. It was fairly interesting to note that, among the other prominent MESA countries in rankings, Philippines came out on top for the population's interest in **home workout**.
-Nevertheless, the same country ranked the last spot when comes to interest in **home gym**
+Nevertheless, the same country ranked the last spot when comes to interest in **home gym**.

 ### Recommendations